busstoptaktik/geodesy/ruminations/010-rumination.md

 With the personal luck of (narrowly) escaping becoming part of the geospatial standardization efforts at their inception back in the 1990's, I first started participating in the work around ISO-19111 "Referencing by Coordinates" when its 2019 revision was well under way.

-Hence, my impression of the conceptual world view behind early geospatial standardization is based on anecdotal evidence - although largely supported by excavation of archaeological traces still visible in 19111.
+Hence, my impression of the conceptual world view behind early (and especially pre-19111) geospatial standardization is based on anecdotal evidence - although largely supported by excavation of archaeological traces still visible in 19111.

 With only a slight dose of exaggeration, that world view can be described in brief as follows: